Natural orbital description of the halo nucleus 6He: Results

 The extrapolated proton radii extracted from the NCCI calculations with the natural orbital basis [Fig.~\ref{fig-extrap}(d)] similarly demonstrate a reduced $\hw$ dependence and $\Nmax$ dependence, as compared to the extrapolations from the oscillator-basis calculations [Fig.~\ref{fig-extrap}(c)].
 At the highest calculated $\Nmax$ ($\Nmax=16$), the extrapolated $r_p$ varies only by $\sim0.02\,\fm$ across the range of $\hw$ values shown ($\hw\approx14\,\MeV$ to $40\,\MeV$), and the $\Nmax$ dependence is comparable.
 We must emphasize that the variations in extrapolated values at best provide a rough guide to how well we can trust these extrapolated values as reflecting the true radius which would be obtained in an untruncated many-body calculation.
 Nonetheless, the $\hw$-independence and $\Nmax$-independence of the calculations at the $\sim0.02\,\fm$ level is reassuring.

-Taking the extrapolated proton radius at $\hw=20\,\MeV$ and $\Nmax=16$ as representative gives $r_p\approx1.82\,\fm$~\cite{fn-he-rp-crossover}.
-Thus, it would appear that the \textit{ab initio} NCCI calculations with the JISP16 interaction, while qualitatively reproducing the increase in proton radius with the onset of halo structure in $\isotope[6]{He}$, do yield a quantitative shortfall of $\sim0.12\,\fm$ (or $\sim6\%$) for the proton radius of $\isotope[6]{He}$.
+Taking the extrapolated proton radius at $\hw=20\,\MeV$ and $\Nmax=16$ as representative gives $r_p\approx1.82\,\fm$.\footnote{The present extrapolated result for the $\isotope[6]{He}$ proton radius is consistent with previous estimates~\cite{caprio2014:cshalo} based on the ``crossover point''~\cite{bogner2008:ncsm-converg-2N} of successive $\Nmax$ curves in a plot such as Fig.~\ref{fig-scan}(b).} Thus, it would appear that the \textit{ab initio} NCCI calculations with the JISP16 interaction, while qualitatively reproducing the increase in proton radius with the onset of halo structure in $\isotope[6]{He}$, do yield a quantitative shortfall of $\sim0.12\,\fm$ (or $\sim6\%$) for the proton radius of $\isotope[6]{He}$.